scheibo/boggle.rb/README.md

 		  opt :board, "Give a string as input to be the board", :default => "" end

-Where `--interactive` has yet to be implemented, but the idea behind if would be that instead of loading up a dict each time you could continue to play with the same dictionary.
+Where `--interactive` has yet to be implemented, but the idea behind it would be that instead of loading up a dict each time you could continue to play with the same dictionary.
 Has no timer going on right now, just use a watch to time the three minutes.
 Use 'XYZZY' to exit any prompt (TODO: should be control-D or something as well).

 As it stands, with a full scrabble dictionary load (dicts/osw.txt) it takes about 2.6 seconds to load up on